Asana time tracking integration

 No problem.
 You can invite and pay only for those Asana users who are going to track time and use other Everhour features.

-Only those people who are a part of your Everhour team and installed our browser extension can see time-related data in Asana.
+Only those people who are a part of your Everhour team and installed our free browser extension can see time-related data in Asana.